stephen-allison/HOPD-Recs/README.md

-ehrscape.com examples
+HANDI-HOPD examples
 ========

-Collection of examples to demonstrate the use of the ehrscape.com REST apis.
+Collection of examples to demonstrate the use of the HANDI-HOPD REST apis.
+Forked from Marand ehrscape.com REST apis.

 Applications:
 * **demo**: sources to the demo app from the dev.ehrscape.com